AntoninoAdornetto/The-Underground-Barber-Shop/README.md

 # The Underground Barber Shop

-### The Site is live and can be viewed here https://armaninoshowroom.com
+### Update: 8/28/22 - I am moving the site to a new hosting provider and it is currently down at the moment.
+Will be back up soon

 #### My goal with this project was to build a static site without depending on any frameworks such as Bootstrap, React or Vue.
 I wanted to keep the site simple but throw my Dad's humor (he calls it magic) within the site to show his character.